This post originally appeared on VICE UK.

 And the games represent a series of moments that span sheer rage at fucking up just before a boss dies, to serene calm while farming souls in the gloomy depths of Darkroot Garden's humid basin.
 If you want to talk pure atmosphere when it comes to locales, though, then I simply have to start with the Tower of Latria from Demon's Souls.

-This whole section of Demon's Souls is an endurance test of location mapping, combat skill and mental resolve.
+This whole section of Demon's Souls is an endurance test of location mapping, combat skill, and mental resolve.
 It makes Blighttown look like the green fields of Teletubbyland.
-Blighttown itself, or frame-drop city if you're on PS3, is a sickening quagmire of plague and filth designed to screw with players who have levelled their resistances incorrectly.
+Blighttown itself, or frame-drop city if you're on PS3, is a sickening quagmire of plague and filth designed to screw with players who have leveled their resistances incorrectly.